 Peter Eaton, head chef at The Woodspeen, advises cook the eggs in their shell for 2 minutes 20 seconds (!) in lightly simmering water.
 Drain, and replace the hot water with cold.
 Cool under running water, and then shell carefully.

 - Again, boil your 3cm (just over an inch) of water.

 - Lower in your eggs, cover the pan, and simmer for four minutes.

 - Drain under cold water.

 The best way to crack a quail egg is with a small, sharp knife.
 Gently tap the shell and then pierce the membrane beneath.
 To enable you to discard broken yolks you may want to break into an espresso cup first.
-Personally (as you’ll see from the photo) I don’t think it matters much if the yolk is broken.
+Personally (as you’ll see from the photo at the bottom of this post) I don’t think it matters much if the yolk is broken.

 - Tap the eggs on a hard surface to get them to crack all over the shell.

 - Try to get your finger to rub away a little of the thin membrane under the shell which sort of holds the shell together.
 If you can peel that away, the shell will come with it.
 If you are lucky, you can get the handle of a teaspoon under the shell and the membrane, and the whole thing will come off in one.

 - Hold under cold tap to get rid of any clinging remaining bits of shell.

 Ideas for what to do with quails’ eggs